yzm1205/ALIGN-SIM/README.md

 ## Evaluating Sentence Encoders

 Run the evaluation script to test a sentence encoder against the five semantic alignment criteria.
 You can use any HuggingFace model for evaluaton.
-For example, to evaluate SBERT on the QQP dataset:
+For example, to evaluate Llama3 on the QQP dataset:

 ```bash
 python src/evaluate.py --model meta-llama/Meta-Llama-3-8B